Tip

 Member of the PyMC team |

-Read the Your sprint cheat sheet for more detailed answers and to see what types of contributions can you make depending on your interests and background.
+Read the Your event cheat sheet for more detailed answers and to see what types of contributions can you make depending on your interests and background.